-Put participants in groups of four people (the same groups who identified the constraints)
+Put participants in in groups of four people (the same groups who identified the constraints)

-Each participant make their sales pitch, before working in the group (practice the pitch often)
+Each participant make their sales pitch, before working in the group

-- 1. Make a map of your means in the group (what are you good at?) - 2.
-Compare the map of means with the Flip chart with constraints - 3.
-How can your means be put into play against the constraints?
+1. Make a map of your means in the group (what are you good at?)

+2. Compare the map of means with the Flip chart with constraints

+3. How can your means be put into play against the constaints?